-Note: The power to the MDP does not need to be energized in order to manually operate your bilge pumps.
+Note: The power to the MDP does not need to be energized in order to manually operate your bilge pumps, however for automatic operation power does need to be supplied to the MDP.

 1. Locate the bilge pump switches at the Nav station and switch them to the manual position.